fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 ```

 We can now load the tokenizer whenever we need it without having to load the entire training
 dataset of annotations.
-Now, let’s generate a description for a new photograph.
+Now, let's generate a description for a new photograph.
 Below is a new
 photograph that I chose randomly on Flickr (available under a permissive license)1 .
 1